contactandyc/another-c-library/2_timing.md

 A quick note on using parenthesis:  I strongly believe in making code easier to read.
 Technically, I could have skipped the parenthesis without harm due to the order of operations, but the code becomes simpler to read by adding the parenthesis.

 Reversing a string takes a minimal amount of time.
-It is so small that in order to accurately measure it, you need to repeat the test a million times to make a good step.
+It is so small that to accurately measure it, you need to repeat the test a million times to make a good step.
 In each loop, the `strcpy` resets s such that it has a copy of the ith argument so that it can be reversed.
 The time that the process takes is `test_t2 - test_t1`.
 ```c
 int repeat_test = 1000000;
 ...